Vedant2254/EHR-LockChain/Readme.md

 **To install MetaMask:**

-1. Go to metamask.io and click the "Download" button.
+1. Go to [MetaMask](https://metamask.io) and click the "Download" button.
 2. Choose your browser and install the MetaMask extension.
-3. Follow the setup instructions, including creating a new wallet and recording your seed 4. phrase (which is important to keep safe and private).
+3. Follow the setup instructions, including creating a new wallet and recording your seed phrase (which is important to keep safe and private).
-4. Once you've set up MetaMask, you should see a small fox icon in your browser toolbar.
+4. Once you've set up MetaMask, you should see a small orange fox icon in your browser toolbar.

 **To use MetaMask with our project:**

 1. Make sure you are done with metamask installation and wallet creation.
-2. Open the app (EHR data management system) and click on "Connect" button to the right of navigation bar.
+2. Open our [webapp (EHR data management system)](https://ehr-data-management-system.vercel.app/) and click on "Connect" button to the right of navigation bar.
 3. A MetaMask popup should appear asking for permission to connect to our application.
 Click "Connect" to grant permission.
 4. In case you have multiple wallets in MetaMask, select the one you intend to use with our application.
 5. Once connected, you should see your wallet address partially displayed in the place of "Connect" button.

 While MetaMask can seem intimidating at first, it's an essential tool for interacting with Ethereum-based applications like ours.
-With just a few simple steps, you can get up and running with MetaMask and take control of your medical records through our application.
+With just a few simple steps, you can get up and running with MetaMask and start using our application.

 <!-- Register as patient or doctor -->